-3.4.
-ENVIRONMENTAL QUALIFICATION OF ELECTRICAL AND MECHANICAL EQUIPMENT under accident conditions (loss of coolant accident, high energy line break, earthquakes, etc.) to meet system performance requirements for the design life of the equipment.
+Environmental qualification (EQ) of equipment is a process to generate testing or analytical evidence to ensure that an item of safety related equipment can perform its safety function under accident conditions (loss of coolant accident, high energy line break, earthquakes, etc.) to meet system performance requirements for the design life of the equipment.
 The environmental qualification of the mechanical and electrical equipment of NPPs should be part of the design basis.
 CIRs confirmed that EQ has become part of regulatory requirements and, in many Member States, the EQ programme has been established and implemented.